Republicans fail to pass a 'skinny' Obamacare repeal bill

 Democrats sustained their pressure against Republicans by slowing down not only the health care debate on the floor but all Senate activity.
 Activists, meanwhile, held daily protests on Capitol Hill, targeting skittish senators’ offices.
 Those protests continued until the vote occurred Friday morning with health care activists gathered outside the Capitol.

-Until the end, passage on the Health Care Freedom Act, also subbed the “skinny” repeal, was never certain.
+Until the end, passage on the Health Care Freedom Act, also dubbed the “skinny” repeal, was never certain.

+“The skinny bill as policy is a disaster.
+The skinny bill as a replacement for Obamacare is a fraud.
+The skinny bill is a vehicle to getting conference to find a replacement,” Sen. Lindsey Graham, R-S.C., said at a Thursday evening news conference, just hours before the vote, alongside fellow republican Sens.
+John McCain, Ron Johnson and Bill Cassidy, before the details were released.

+The “skinny” repeal was far from Republicans’ campaign promise of also rolling back Medicaid expansion, insurance subsidies, Obamacare taxes, and insurance regulations.